locaal-ai/obs-localvocal/README.md

 Current Features:
 - Transcribe audio to text in real time in 100 languages
 - Display captions on screen using text sources
+- Send captions to a file (which can be read by external sources)
+- Send captions on a RTMP stream to e.g. YouTube, Twitch

 Roadmap:
 - Remove unwanted words from the transcription